Package pygeodesy :: Module formy

 See Also: Local, flat earth approximation.

-Compute the distance between two (ellipsoidal) points using the Andoyer-Lambert correction of the Law of Cosines formula.
+Compute the distance between two points using the Law of Cosines formula, optionally corrected.

 Arguments: